If you’ve ever watched a carpenter at work, you’ll notice that they always carry a flattened pencil, usually behind their ear.

 Carpenters spend a lot of time working on roofs and other uneven surfaces.
 The flattened pencil shape means that they can put the pencil down and not lose it.

-Imagine how frustrating it would be to watch your pencil roll away from you when you’re 20 foot up, balancing on a roof!
+Imagine how frustrating it would be to watch your pencil roll away from you when you’re 20 feet up, balancing on a roof!

 2. Draws Different Lines

 Naturally, a flat pencil has a flat lead.
 This means that even when sharpened, the lead will not have a uniform circular shape.